MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 #### 300 User Experience

 - ✨ Users are educated on search and how to make best use of it.
-This incudes standardised guidance on effective AI search use, including prompt examples.
+This includes standardised guidance on effective AI search use, including prompt examples.
 - Search boxes are presented consistently and provide guidance.
 - Search results are consistently laid out and provide content summaries and previews.
 - Initial training is provided on interpreting AI‑generated answers and verifying against authoritative sources.
 There is some guidance on creating appropriate prompts, together with how to review responses for hallucinations.